 - when you use them between June 28th and July 4th.

-Fireworks are illegal in Las Vegas and throughout Clark County except for the Safe-N-Sane variety during the week prior to July Fourth.
+In short, fireworks are illegal in Las Vegas and throughout Clark County except for the Safe-N-Sane variety during the week leading up to the 4th of July.

 - 1. Are fireworks legal in Nevada?

 - 2. Are fireworks legal in Las Vegas?

 - 3. Can I bring illegal fireworks into Clark County from elsewhere?

 - 4. Will I get caught transporting fireworks?